nachomacho321/BIS15W2021_GRAI/lab5/lab5_2.md

 ```

 ## Height to Weight Ratio
 13. It's easy to be strong when you are heavy and tall, but who is heavy and short?
-Which superheros have the highest height to weight ratio?
+Which superheros have the lowest height to weight ratio?

 ```r
 corrected_superhero_info %>%